barbaraperic/authentication/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user storie.
+The [challenge](https://devchallenges.io/challenges/N1fvBjQfhlkctmwj1tnw) was to build an application to complete the given user stories.

+User story: I can register a new account
+User story: I can log in
+User story: I can log in or register with at least one of the following services: Google, Facebook, Twitter or Github User story: I can sign out
+User story: I can see my profile details
+User story: I can edit my details including: photo, name, bio, phone, email and password User story: I can upload a new photo or provide an image url

 ## How To Use